robertdfrench/ifuncd-up/README.md

   C<-->|SystemD Patches|D
 ```

-These patches never went into OpenSSH Portable, because the OpenSSH
+These patches never went into Portable OpenSSH, because the Portable
-Portable folks were ["not interested in taking a dependency on
+OpenSSH folks were ["not interested in taking a dependency on
 libsystemd"][djmdjm].
 And they never went into upstream OpenSSH, because
 OpenBSD doesn't have any need to support SystemD.